INFOM126-Automated-Software-Engineering/2048-groupe-07/documentation/DETECT_DUPLICATE.md

 # Detect Duplicate Pull Requests

 ## 🎄 Overview
-This document explains the GitHub Custom Action Duplicate
+This document explains the GitHub Custom Action Duplicate.

 ## 📖 What is Duplicate?
 This GitHub Action automatically detects duplicate Pull Requests (PRs) in the repository.
 If a PR with the same title as an already open PR is found, it adds a duplicate label to the new PR.

 ## 🎯 Objective
 Duplicate helps to avoid duplicates and maintain the quality of contributions.